 Computational Based Neuropsychiatric Research

-For example, Dr. Pestian collaborated with Drs.
-Tracy A. Glauser, Richard J. Wenstrup, and Alexander A. Vinks to identify methods that determine the optimal neuropsychiatric drug.
+For example, Dr. Pestian and Drs.
+Tracy A. Glauser, Richard J. Wenstrup, and Alexander A. Vinks have identified methods that determine the optimal neuropsychiatric drug.
 Those methods were patented and commercially licensed.
-By December 2016, this discovery had been used to help more than 250,000 people, and hundreds more are helped every day.
+By December 2019, this discovery had been used to help more than 1.5 million people, and hundreds more are helped every day.

 In another example, Drs.
 Pestian and Glauser, et al, developed computational algorithms that are based on the human decision-making process.
 We call this spreading activation, and it now serves as the basis of our approach for computationally based machine learning that is used in our projects.